Skip to Content

 A Big Beautiful Blog: Base Erosion, Canada, and a Big American Bill

 On May 22, 2025, the U.S. House of Representatives passed the One Big Beautiful Bill Act (the “OBBBA”).
 The OBBBA includes a proposal (referred to as “Section 899” or “§899”) taking direct aim at countries that have implemented certain tax measures in line with the OECD’s base erosion and profit shifting (“BEPS”) initiatives.
-If enacted, §899 would impose additional U.S. withholding taxes on the repatriation of funds from the U.S. to Canada, which would have material adverse impact on Canadian investors.
+The U.S. Senate Finance Committee Chair released updated legislative text on June 16, 2025.
+If enacted, §899 could impose additional U.S. withholding taxes on the repatriation of funds from the U.S. to Canada, which could have material adverse impact on Canadian investors.[1]

 Background: BEPS 2.0